The foundation underneath recovery

 Your body is trying to heal.
 It is not your enemy.
 The fatigue is your immune system working.
 The inflammation is a response, not a malfunction.
 Your body is not broken — it is overwhelmed.
 That is a very different thing.

 You are capable of learning this.
 You do not need a medical degree.
 You need curiosity and consistency.
-The people who navigate Lyme well are not the most educated or the most privileged — they are the ones who kept asking questions and kept reading the answers.
+The people who navigate Lyme well are not the most educated or privileged — they are the ones who kept asking questions and kept reading the answers.

 The need for certainty before you act.
 You will never have complete certainty.
 The tests will not give it to you.
 The research is still evolving.
 You must learn to make the best decision available right now — and adjust when you learn more.